 As industry leaders and distinguished professionals all across the spectrum confirm, studying English provides top-notch career preparation.
 Our extensive list of accomplished alumni proves the value of an English degree to career aspirations of all kinds.
 As a department, we stay in touch with alumni and frequently invite them back to campus to provide unique networking and internship opportunities for our students.
 Our close relationship with the Office of Career Development means that you will have expert assistance in finding internships in a variety of fields while earning your degree.

 Many students focus on English as a stand-alone major; many others choose it as a second major or minor to complement another field of study.
 Whatever you choose, studying English will strengthen your preparation for life after college, where employers eagerly look to English graduates as future leaders with high-level reading, writing and analytical skills and the ability to think independently and creatively.
 In short, our majors are eminently prepared to succeed professionally in an increasingly diverse, global environment.

 Vice President, Education Sales & Marketing Penguin Random House

-My career in publishing at Penguin Random House would simply not have been possible without the Manhattan College English major, and what has allowed me to truly excel and thrive in this industry are the MC professors.
+"My career in publishing at Penguin Random House would simply not have been possible without the Manhattan College English major, and what has allowed me to truly excel and thrive in this industry are the MC professors.
 The dedication to educating young people and making literature meaningful to their lives sits at the center of what they do, and it has stuck with me and has served my career and my life ever since.
 There is no dollar amount one could assign to that.
-Thank you to all of those professors, both those are still with us and those who live on in our memories.
+Thank you to all of those professors, both those still with us and those who live on in our memories."